 Consider the following multivalued differential equation: \be\left\{ \right. \ee By (\ref{barb1lip}) and $(\mathbf{H}^1_{b_{1}, \s_{1}})$, it holds that Eq.(\ref{deteequa}) has a unique solution $(\bar{X}^{u}, \bar{K}^{u})$.
 Define the measurable map $\Psi^{0}: C([0,T]; \mR^{d_1+d_2})\mapsto \mS$ by $\Psi^{0}(\int_{0}^{\cdot}u(s)\dif s)=\bar{X}^{u}$, and we verify Condition \ref{cond} through $\Psi^{\epsilon}, \Psi^{0}$.

 In the following, we divide the concrete deduction into two parts.
-In the first part (Subsection \ref{esti}), we present some key estimates for $X^{\e,\g,u}, Y^{\e,\g,u}, \bar{X}^{u}$.
-Then we justify Condition \ref{cond} in the second part (Subsection \ref{just}).
+In the first part (Subsubsection \ref{esti}), we present some key estimates for $X^{\e,\g,u}, Y^{\e,\g,u}, \bar{X}^{u}$.
+Then we justify Condition \ref{cond} in the second part (Subsubsection \ref{just}).

-\subsection{Some estimates for $X^{\e,\g,u}, Y^{\e,\g,u}, \bar{X}^{u}$}
+\subsubsection{Some estimates for $X^{\e,\g,u}, Y^{\e,\g,u}, \bar{X}^{u}$}